-Those Indian games have exotic names: 16 soldiers (sholo guti), Peralikatuma, Cows and leopards and Kotu Ellima.
+Those Indian games have exotic names: 16 soldiers (Sholo guti), Peralikatuma, Cows and leopards and Kotu Ellima.
 They use board shown on the picture below.
-This board consists of lines and intersections of these lines are “points” on which pieces can stand.
+This board consists of lines and intersections of these lines form “points” on which pieces may stand.

-What’s interesting – this board is expanded version of Alquerque board.
-It has four traingels attached to the four sides of an Alquerque board (intersecting lines on a 5×5 grid).
+What’s interesting – this board is just an expanded version of Alquerque board.
+To be precise – It has four triangles attached to the four sides of an Alquerque board (intersecting lines on a 5×5 grid).
 Each triangle adds 6 fields so there are 49 points in total.

-As I mentioned pieces move on lines and intersections.
-In each of these games making plain move means moving a piece to adjacent point joined by a line.
-Examples of plain moves are shown on the image below.
+As I mentioned pieces move along the lines and stay at the intersections.
+In each of these games making a plain move means moving a piece to an adjacent point joined by a line.
+Examples of plain moves are shown in the image below.

-In each of those games capturing opponent’s pieces is made by jumping over enemy pieces (as in checkers).
-Player can capture several pieces at once by making several jumps and even change direction after each jump (as shown on the image below).
+In each of those games capturing opponent’s pieces is made by jumping over enemy pieces (as in Checkers).
+A player can capture several pieces at once by making several jumps.
+He/she may even direction after each jump (as shown on the image below).